 What laws or regulations must be followed at Class 3 landfills?

-Class 3 landfills are well-engineered facilities that must meet strict EPA and G.A.
-Department of Health and Environmental Control (DHEC) regulations on their location, design, operation, and closing.
-In Georgia, all Class 3 landfills must be approved (receive a permit) by DHEC.
+Class 3 landfills are well-engineered facilities that must meet strict EPA and Georgia Environmental Protection Division (EPD) regulations on their location, design, operation, and closing.
+In Georgia, all Class 3 landfills must be approved (receive a permit) by EPD.
 In addition, local zoning and land-use ordinances may limit Class 3 landfill site selection.

 Why do Class 3 landfills have liners?